Description

 01 Sacred datura along North Kaibab trail GRCA NP AZ (767x1024)

-After hiking 7 miles down the North Kaibab trail and staying at Cottonwood campground Mike had to hike back up 4170 feet while I headed another 7 miles down to Phantom Ranch and the Colorado River.
-Mine was certainly the easier journey with only a 1534 foot drop in elevation.
+After hiking 7 miles down the North Kaibab trail and staying at Cottonwood campground my hiking companion had to hike back up 4170 feet while I headed another 7 miles down to Phantom Ranch and the Colorado River where my rafting adventure would being...

 Google Analytics